wbeebe/MicroPythonProjects/Espressif/README.md

 __Memory Utility: [mp-image-tool-esp32](https://github.com/glenn20/mp-image-tool-esp32)__

 ## Changes and Updates
+#### _29 April 2025_
+The MicroPython interpreter is being updated to 1.26.0 preview.

+Updated MicroPython software for ESP32S3-5F50 and ESP32S3-7814 to fully bring them in line with one another.
+Except for one file in 7814, both devices are running the same MicroPython software.
+Going forward this will be the baseline software in all ESP32 boards running MicroPython.

+Python's features are being used to make the HTML console page dynamic.
+The software adapts to the devices connected to each controller board.
+For example board 7814 has an OLED display connected via I2C, while board 5F50 does not.
+As a consequence the webserver page displays the `OLED Toggle` button if the OLED display is found or hides the `OLED Toggle` button if it isn't.
+There's now a test to not display anything about the `vfs2` file system if it's not found, and the `config.py` file now looks for the `preview` tag in the platform name and displays `preview` as part of the `version_name` if it's there.

 #### _15 March 2025_
 Updated some MicroPython software on two devices (ESP32S3-5888 and ESP32S3-7814) to bring them more in line with each other, especially how the webpage looks and operates.

 Furthermore, I'm using `mp-image-tool-esp32` to enable all the FLASH on N32R8 devices because MicroPython does not have the ability to compile a version to enable all the flash on its own.
 #### _28 JANUARY 2025_
-The development version of Micropython version 1.25 prerelease has now switched to using ESP-IDF version 5.4 to compile for Espressif devices.
-As a consequence, as I pull out my various boards I'm updating everything to Micropython version 1.25 prerelease that I build locally.
+The development version of MicroPython version 1.25 prerelease has now switched to using ESP-IDF version 5.4 to compile for Espressif devices.
+As a consequence, as I pull out my various boards I'm updating everything to MicroPython version 1.25 prerelease that I build locally.
 I'll step up to the full release when it's made available.
 There are important reasons for stepping up to ESP-IDF 5.4, many having to do with how all the radios are managed.

 [Espressif IoT Development Framework](https://github.com/espressif/esp-idf)

-    Copyright 2024 William H. Beebe, Jr.
+    Copyright 2025 William H. Beebe, Jr.

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.